Dragon Festival takes place Saturday, October 19

-"This year's Dragon Festival was a stark departure from the type of festival the museum traditionally hosts," said Krystal Davis, science administrator for the museum and event planner.
-"We created a Renaissance fair atmosphere outside of the museum that allowed visitors to shop for dragon-themed, medieval-themed, and fairytale-themed items from vendors, interact with vikings, witness fire performances, view blacksmith presentations, and experience medieval combat demonstrations.
-We even had stilt walkers roaming about.
-Food trucks were available throughout the event and a beer garden was available from 3 to 6 p.m.
-Inside the museum, we had a variety of dragon displays, presentations by authors, games and crafts."
+"This year's Dragon Festival will be a stark departure from the type of festival the museum traditionally hosts," said Zach Ryder, marketing and public relations manager at VMNH.
+"We will create a Renaissance fair atmosphere outside of the museum that allows visitors to shop for dragon-themed, medieval-themed, and fairytale-themed items from vendors, interact with vikings, witness fire performances, view blacksmith presentations, and experience medieval combat demonstrations.
+We will even have stilt walkers roaming about.
+Food trucks will available throughout the event and a beer garden will be available throughout the afternoon.
+Inside the museum, we will have a variety of never-before-seen dragon displays, presentations by authors, games and crafts."

 So, why would a science-based museum offer an event based on mythical creatures?
 Because dragons are really cool.
 Oh, and even myths can have scientific reasons behind their origination.